- Undergraduate Study+

 Your choices are not constrained by the research specialisms of the historians at St Peter’s, we will arrange tuition with a specialist historian from across the University.
-Single Honours

-As a single honours student, you will be fully integrated with our second year historians.
+As a single honours student, you will be fully integrated with our second-year historians.
 The year is structured as follows

-Trinity Term: 1 paper of General History
+Trinity Term: 1 paper of European and World History

 A full list of courses and related information can be found here.